 - Take action to increase access to affordable fresh/nutritious foods in their own neighborhoods and

 - Build connections and influence beyond their own neighborhoods and

 - Bolster their confidence and self-esteem, citizenship skills and leadership abilities

-Levitt Foundation grantees’ youth-powered initiatives engage young people in food justice activities such as urban farming, farmers’ markets, cooking, bodega partnerships, counter-marketing campaigns, and advocacy to change public policies and practices.
+Levitt Foundation grantees’ youth-powered initiatives engage young people in food justice activities in their neighborhoods.
+Those funded include urban farming, farmers’ markets, cooking, bodega partnerships, counter-marketing campaigns, community organizing and advocacy to change public policies and practices.
 Most grantees use youth engagement and youth organizing strategies.

 Following are examples of outcomes the Foundation desires to achieve, as well as indicators of success: